mlgarchery/stars/README.md

     - contains extern packages files  (.lua files)
 - pack/
     - contains our package/classes
+- scene.
+    - contains the different "view" the player can control.
+For example:
+        1. the menu
+        2. the spatial exploration view (player can control the rocket moving into the space)
+        3. the planet exploration view (the player can control the human moving on the surface of the planet)
 - picture/
     - contains the graphics ressources
 - sound/